Find it Fast

 The City's Capital Improvement Planning process is designed to be dynamic and responsive to changes in service demands, infrastructure condition, and emerging goals and priorities.

-City Councilors recently met to discuss this important planning document, and if you you're interested in learning more, please be sure to click below for a brief overview of the City's proposed Capital Improvement Plan
+City Councilors recently met to discuss this important planning document, and are scheduled to host a Public Hearing on its contents as part of their March 12th Council Meeting. if you you're interested in learning more, please be sure to click below for an overview of the City's proposed Capital Improvement Plan.

 Learn more →